BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Specific design points can be inspected by double-clicking the entry to bring it up in the block diagram visualizer and design tree.
 **Open any of the results**.

-Instead of just choosing any regulator that works, let's compare the options and look at board area and current draw by adding an objective function.
+Instead of just choosing any regulator that works, let's compare the options and look at board area and current draw (power consumption) by adding an objective function.
 For board area, **right click on the design root, and select Add objective contained footprint area.**
 For current draw, **select the regulator, then open the Detail panel, expand the input power (pwr_in) port, right click current_draw, and select Add objective.**
 If done right, the Objective Functions listed in the Config tree should show both FootprintArea((root)) and Parameter(reg.pwr_in.current_draw).